 Hold a college tea every week for all the members, junior and senior, to socialize.
 Bring the senior members together every week for lunch, and individually invite a few students to join them each time.
 Publish a college newsletter every week.
 Convene the student council every week, and have the council sponsor a dimly-lit coffee bar and a movie night every week.
 Go every month on a trip to a local museum or historical site or mega-bookstore.
 Have a monthly nature walk around your campus or a monthly star-gazing evening.
 Hold secret rituals every month under the full moon.

-Have a grand welcoming event for the new students at the beginning of each year, with lots of food and time for socializing.
+Have a grand welcoming event for the new members at the beginning of each year, with lots of food and time for socializing.
 The student council should have an active welcoming committee that introduces all new members to the life and traditions of the college.
 Select a series of dates throughout the year to celebrate in some special way: national holidays, religious holidays, natural events, historical anniversaries.
 Sponsor two or three big outdoor events every year: a boat race, a croquet tournament, an open reading of the 1812 Overture, a hymn sung to the rising sun on the first day of spring, a reenactment of the Battle of Agincourt on St. Crispin’s Day.